TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/CoreSupport/Tca/Index.rst

 TCA type :ref:`language <t3tca:columns-language>`.

 ..  note::
-    This field is traditionally named :sql:`"sys_language_uid`, but any name can be used since it is registered with the :php:`languageField` property in the ctrl section.
+    This field is traditionally named :sql:`sys_language_uid`, but any name can be used since it is registered with the :php:`languageField` property in the ctrl section.